Ranga2904/Final_Nanodegree_Proj/README.md

 ## Opportunities to improve
 Opportunities for the future include:
 - adjusting features in dataset to address cardinality issue that AutoML had to work through
-- deploying best model to ONNX format
+- deploying best model to ONNX format (my next step once I confirm that my deployment is done accurately)